LizGoro90/db-tour/tutorials/basics/01/README.md

 go get -u upper.io/db.v3/postgresql
 ```

-## Configure a database connection
+## 2. Configure a Database Connection

 Configure the adapter's `ConnectionURL` using your credentials.